-The boundary between arctic tundra and subarctic forest is the largest vegetation transition (or ‘ecotone’) on the planet stretching > 13.000 km around the northern hemisphere.
-A warmer climate is expected to cause both an expansion of shrubs and trees into tundra areas, and intensified forest pest outbreaks, making it challenging to predict the future of the ecotone.
+The boundary between arctic tundra and subarctic forest is the largest vegetation transition (ecotone) on the planet, stretching more than 13.000 km around the northern hemisphere.
+A warmer climate is expected to cause both an expansion of shrubs and trees into tundra areas, and intensified droughts and forest pest outbreaks, making it challenging to predict the future of the ecotone.

 Tundra-forest ecotone dynamics in a changing climate

 Higher temperatures are beneficial for the growth of trees and tall shrubs, and dynamic climate-vegetation models predict that the northern distribution limits of woody vegetation types will change dramatically in the near future.
 Encroachment of shrubs and trees into tundra areas will alter the surface reflectance and hence have implications for climate feedbacks.
 Encroachment will further facilitate range expansions of boreal species such as the red fox into tundra areas, resulting in increased pressure on the critically endangered arctic fox.
 Forest pest insects like defoliating geometrid moths can also be expected to expand northwards in a milder climate, and this can result in intensified outbreaks and increased forest mortality.

-Moth outbreaks are strongly cyclic with peaks approximately every decade.
-Outbreaks in Finnmark have historically been caused by the autumnal moth, but have been intensified by the expansion of the winter moth into the region.
+Moth outbreaks occur approximately every decade.
 The long time series above (panel A) is from Troms County where moth monitoring has been in place since 1999.
-Moth monitoring in Finnmark County (Panel B) was initiated in 2015 as part of COAT.
+Moth monitoring in eastern Finnmark (Panel B) was initiated in 2015 as part of COAT.

 Expected climate impact